 Next, most deadly are transit buses, which have cost between 60 and 100 deaths annually for the last several years.
 Cross-country intercity buses, too, kill dozens of people per year.

-Why do bus accidents happen?
+Why do New Jersey bus accidents happen?
 Like car accidents, bus crashes result from many different causes.

 By far the most common cause of bus accidents is driving mistakes.
 Many bus crashes result from traffic safety violations such as: